Compactness

 9. Cantor Set Criterion

-\(X\) is a continuous image of the Cantor set.
+\(X\) is empty or a continuous image of the Cantor set.

 10. Attained Bound Criterion (Operational View)